ARM-software/Arm-2D/README.md

   - In principle, the library will **NOT** provide data structures or related algorithms essential for creating a GUI, for example, element tree, GUI message handling and the tree traversal algorithms.

 ### 5.2 The Temporary Limitations

 - The library currently can only be used in the C environment.
 C++ support will be added later.
 - The GCC support for Cortex-M55 (helium acceleration) is broken (waiting for tool-chain update).
 - Generic Anti-aliasing algorithms haven't been introduced, but anti-alias in transform (i.e. rotation and scaling) is supported.
 - The library currently only provides default software algorithms and a **[Helium](https://developer.arm.com/architectures/instruction-sets/simd-isas/helium) based acceleration library**.
-  - Although planned, no hardware acceleration is implemented or supported for now.
+  - Although planned, no accelerator support is implemented for now.
   - Although planned and implemented, the [ACI (Arm Custom Instruction)](https://developer.arm.com/architectures/instruction-sets/custom-instructions) acceleration solutions are not open-source for now.
 Please contact local Arm FAE for details.
 - The provided example projects only run on [MPS2](https://developer.arm.com/tools-and-software/development-boards/fpga-prototyping-boards/mps2), [MPS3](https://developer.arm.com/tools-and-software/development-boards/fpga-prototyping-boards/mps3), [FVP](https://developer.arm.com/tools-and-software/open-source-software/arm-platforms-software/cortex-m-platforms-software) and some 3rd party development platforms, e.g. **STM32F746G-Discovery** and **Raspberry Pi Pico**.
   - Feel free to try the library on your own devices.
 The library depends on No specific peripheral.
 - Example projects are based on MDK (one of the most popular development environments for Cortex-M processors ).

 ## 6 Feedback